Champii/Nodulator/README.md

     APlayer = CoffeeHelper.Resource 'player'

-  It create automaticaly a table (in ram for the moment)
+  It create automaticaly a Document (in ram for the moment, and no fixed fields)

   It create also default routes